utahnlp/marginal_srl_with_semlink/hf/README.md

 ## Inference demo

-This subrepo host cleaned code that are necessary for inference.
+This subrepo hosts cleaned code that are necessary for inference.

 -----